Header Image for Windlesham Parish Council

 Resilience and Continuity

 Smaller councils may struggle if key roles are unfilled or if councillor numbers fall.
+However, close community links often support councillor retention.

 No local democratic continuity; loss of community-led decision-making and institutional memory.